Lego City Undercover: Plot

-Police officer Chase McCain returns to Lego City after being exiled 2 years prior, where he learns from Mayor Gleeson that Rex Fury - a notorious criminal that Chase helped to arrest - had recently escaped from prison and asks Chase to find him and stop him once again.
-To assist him in his work, Chase is joined by dim-witted rookie Frank Honey, and assisted by police technician Ellie Phillips, though his return is not welcome news for Natalia Kowalski (Jules de Jongh), Chase's ex-girlfriend, who was forced into the witness protection program after he inadvertently revealed her as the witness in Fury's trial, nor Marion Dunby (Kerry Shale), the city's new Chief of Police, who had Chase sent away because of his mistake as well as always having a giant dislike to him.
+Police officer Chase McCain returns to Lego City after being exiled two years prior.
+He learns from Mayor Gleeson that notorious criminal Rex Fury, whom Chase helped to arrest, had recently escaped from prison.
+Chase is joined by dim-witted rookie Frank Honey and assisted by police technician Ellie Phillips in pursuing Rex.
+However, his return is not welcome news for Natalia Kowalski, Chase's ex-girlfriend, who was forced into witness protection program after he inadvertently revealed her as the witness in Rex's trial, nor Marion Dunby, the city's new Chief of Police, who had Chase sent away because of this mistake.

-After helping to deal with a number of minor cases and finding clues in Rex's prison cell, Chase manages to gain a few clues that lead him to encountering Rex at Bluebell Mine.
-Despite finding him, he is defeated before he can arrest him, and upon regaining consciousness, he learns that Natalia's father has gone missing.
-Chase offers to help her find him but Natalia refuses.
-Chase then goes to a dojo/plumbing business and gets basic kung fu training from a plumber/martial artist named Barry Smith (Adam Buxton).
-Afterwards, he is sent to save Frank and a new state-of-the-art police truck (the M.O.V.) from criminal associates' of Rex.
-Frank drives the police truck and eventually crashes into the station during a ceremony with Gleeson and Dunby.
-After being pressured by Gleeson to involve Chase in Rex's case, upon Frank informing her that he is being purposely kept out of it, Dunby sends Chase undercover within a limousine company owned by Chan Chuang, head of a crime gang.
-During his time in the company, he works as a driver for millionaire Forrest Blackwell (Peter Serafinowicz), gains acceptance with Chan's business partner, Vinnie Pappalardo (John Guerrasio), and steals a moon buggy for Chan.
-When Natalia is captured by Chan, while investigating his connection to her father's disappearance, Chase goes to rescue her, causing her to accept his help in finding her father, but angering Dunby when Chan goes into hiding.
+After dealing with a number of minor cases, Chase manages to gather clues that lead him to encountering Rex at Bluebell Mine, but is defeated before he can arrest him.
+Dunby sends Chase undercover within a limousine company owned by Chan Chuang, head of a crime gang.
+He works as a driver for billionaire Forrest Blackwell, gains acceptance with Chan's business partner, Vinnie Pappalardo, and steals a Moon buggy for Chan.
+Chan captures Natalia while investigating his connection to her father's disappearance; Chase rescues her, causing her to accept his help in finding her father, but angering Dunby when Chan goes into hiding.